cajohare/solax/README.md

 # solax
-Python-3 Code to reproduce the results from our paper "Axion helioscopes as solar magnetometers"
+Python-3 Code to reproduce the results from our paper arXiv:[2006.XXXXX] "Axion helioscopes as solar magnetometers"

-contact: ciaran.aj.ohare@gmail.com
+If all you need is the data for the longitudinal plasmon flux for our benchmark seismic solar magnetic field model then [click here](https://github.com/cajohare/AxionLimits/raw/master/data/solar/LPlasmonFlux_SeismicB.txt).
+If you want the refined Primakoff flux data then [click here](https://github.com/cajohare/AxionLimits/raw/master/data/solar/rimakoffFlux_PlasmonCorrected.txt)

+If you need any assistance or have any questions contact me at ciaran.aj.ohare@gmail.com

-## Less common requirements:
+# Less common requirements:
 * [`iminuit`](https://iminuit.readthedocs.io/en/latest/)
 * [`astropy`](https://www.astropy.org/)
 * [`cmocean`](https://matplotlib.org/cmocean/)

-## Contents
+# Contents
 * `data/` - Contains various data files, fluxes, solar models and axion limit data
 * `src/` - Main python functions for doing the meat of the analysis
 * `notebooks/` - for plotting and doing some extra analysis not found in the main paper